YonaniCodes/todo-dapp/README.md

 <img src="frontend/assets/ui.png" alt="Task Management Screenshot" width="500" />

-_Please are going to be execulted If the date is int he past nothing happen if you try to do for more please see my backe end implmentation_
+_if you are going to a new task whose date is is in the past, nothing happen which means the task wont be created. for more please see my backend implmentation_

 ## Additional Notes